jgeysen/qrt_api/README.md

 the search, one could abandon branch A. A heuristic does require more overhead during the search.
 Worst case scenario, all the branches are still calculated with the overhead of calculating the heuristic.
-- In docker, the app is running as root.
-This is a potential security risk and should be addressed.
+- When running the app in docker, the container is running as root.
+This is a security risk and should be addressed.
 - Write end2end tests.
 These tests would spin up the server and talk to the endpoint and follow a very similar pattern as the `Interact with the endpoint` example earlier in this `README.md`.
+- Write an `OptimalPath` class within the `app/contract_optimizer.py` module.
+This could avoid the use of the global variable `contracts`.